jugmac00/flask-reuploaded/docs/getting_started.rst

     .. code-block:: python

-        # Configure your Flask app destination for the `photos` `Uploadset`.
+        # Choose a destination where the image uploads will be saved to.
         app.config["UPLOADED_PHOTOS_DEST"] = "static/img"
-        # Store the uploadset in the app instance, So we can use it later
+        # Store the uploadset in the app instance, so we can use it later
         configure_uploads(app, photos)

 3. Use `photos` UploadSet set to save files in your view function: